-Master is a space in each project for finalized, approved versions of work.
-You can branch from master to start work and you can merge to master when you're ready.
+The main branch is a space in each project for finalized, approved versions of work.
+You can branch from the main branch to start work and you can merge to the main branch when you're ready.

 A member is someone invited to your organization who is part of your team.
 Members have access to each project within an organization; members do not automatically have access to private projects.
 A member can be a viewer, contributor, or an administrator.
 Members can also be project administrators.

-Merge to master when you're ready to update the finalized, approved versions of your work.
+Merge to the main branch when you're ready to update the finalized, approved versions of your work.
 Merge after you've created a project, made a branch, and committed your work.
-Merging integrates the work you've done with the work that's already in master.
+Merging integrates the work you've done with the work that's already in the main branch.

 Personal projects are only accessible in the personal workspace for each person with an Abstract account.
 They work just like projects.
 To access them, use the dropdown menu located in the center of the Abstract titlebar to select Your personal projects.

-Private projects are available for organizations subscribed to the Business plan.
+Private projects are available for organizations subscribed to the Pro or Enterprise plans.
 These are also used to organize work and initiatives for organizations.
 A private project is only accessible to members or guests who have been specifically invited to that project.

 Projects are spaces each organization can create to organize their work and initiatives.
 Some organizations use projects to manage specific products or platforms and others use them to separate client work.
 A project is accessible to all members within their respective organizations.
 You can also invite guests to projects.